g-schatten/L2T1-Database-Project/README.md

 this is a codeforces like react app made with PERN stack.

+**Setup Databse**

-to run this code, you need to restore the databse "codeforces" to run this application.
+to run this application, you need to restore the database "codeforces" from pgAdmin using `lastProjectBackup.sql`.

 after this, go to `/server/db/db.js` and change the password to your password.